lukehunter/takehome/README.md

 Setup
 -----
 It is assumed that you already have nmap and MySQL installed on the server where this app will be running.
-First set the following environment variables:
+Create a new database and user in MySQL by running createdb.sh then run the following using the database name you used when running createdb.sh:

-MySQL address
+cat initdb.sql | mysql -uroot -p -hhost mydbname

-Database name
+Set the TAKEHOME_DB_CONN variable with the database connection string using the user and password you used when running createdb.sh, e.g. if running MySQL on the same machine as the app:

-Database credentials
+export TAKEHOME_DB_CONN="newuser:newpassword@/mydbname"

 URLs
 ----